vrpperez7/Mod-4-Project/README.md

 ![evening histogram of frequency of rides vs windspeed](figures/eveninghist.png)

 Insights:
-- Most bike riders occur when windspeeds are between 0-20.
+- Most bike riders occur when windspeeds are between 0-20 mph.
-- Wind speeds can exceed 30 in both the morning and evening, potentially indicating dangerous conditions such as debris, reduced control, or discomfort.
+- Wind speeds can exceed 30 mph in both the morning and evening, potentially indicating dangerous conditions such as debris, reduced control, or discomfort.

 Recommendations:
 - Develop a feature that alerts users when wind speeds exceed 30, helping prevent rides in unsafe conditions.